- Committee on Foreign Investment in the U.S.

 Background on Section 201 Safeguards (from the U.S. International Trade Commission)

-Once a final ITC recommendation is made, USTR must provide the President with a recommendation as to whether import relief is in the national economic interest, and if so what for form it should take.
+Once a final USITC determination and recommendation is made, USTR must provide the President with a recommendation as to whether import relief is in the national economic interest, and if so, what for form it should take.
 To do so, USTR works with the inter-agency group, including Commerce.
-MAS’s Office of Trade Policy Analysis (OTPA) has the lead on coordinating the ITA position on both global (Section 201) and China specific (Section 421) safeguard issues.
-OTPA coordinates with staff from MAS industry offices, IA, MAC, and OGC in assessing whether import restrictions will improve the competitiveness of U.S. industries and, if so, what remedies should be imposed.
-ITA and other agencies will put forth their views on the issue of import relief, and USTR makes the recommendation to the President.
-The President then makes the final decision regarding whether to impose measures to provide import relief and remedy the market disruption.
+I&A’s Office of Trade Negotiations and Analysis (OTNA) is the lead office in Commerce’s evaluation of import relief, and is supported by the relevant I&A industry offices, as well as E&C. OTNA’s analysis focuses on the likely effects of remedies on U.S. industry production, supply chains, and competitiveness.
+ITA and other agencies will put forth their views on whether a remedy is in the national economic interest and, if so, which one best provides for import relief.
+USTR then makes the recommendation to the President, who then makes the final decision regarding imposition of an import relief measure.

-Announcement of remedies from the U.S. Trade Representative
+- Press release from the U.S. Trade Representative with remedy overview